Datenheld/Bulldog/README.md

 Visit its website: http://www.libbulldog.org

 It is currently under development, but many features are already usable.
-If you're interested in the sources, visit the Devline1 branch.
+If you're interested in the sources, visit the **Devline1 branch**.
 Yet, it is far from being a fully fledged API.

 **Intention :**